namli/rssGrabber/README.md

 ## TODO
-1. Make especial RequestType for request and separate Validation from controller
+1. ~~Make especial RequestType for request and separate Validation from controller~~ 2020.02.26 Doing
-2. Validate all Values coming from user or feed
+2. ~~Validate all Values coming from user or feed~~ 2020.02.26 Doing
 3. Enable authorisation
 4. Write unit tests